A couple of weeks ago my best frenemy, The Devil’s Advocate, tried to piss on my Lufthansa parade.

 Unless Julian has a post next week about how earning points is overrated and we should use credit cards with the lowest category bonuses, I’m happy earning my KrisFlyer miles at a slightly accelerated rate:

-- Citi Premier℠ Card: earn 3x ThankYou Points on travel including gas, 2x ThankYou Points on dining and entertainment, and 1x ThankYou Points on all other purchases.
+- Citi Premier® Card (review): earn 3x ThankYou Points on airfare, hotels, gas stations, dining and supermarkets, and 1x ThankYou Points on all other purchases.

 - 2x Ultimate Rewards points on dining and travel through the Chase Sapphire Preferred® Card

-- 5x Ultimate Rewards points on office supply stores, and on cellular phone, landline, internet, and cable TV services, through the Ink Business Cash℠ Credit Card
+- 5x Ultimate Rewards points on office supply stores, and on cellular phone, landline, internet, and cable TV services, through the Ink Business Cash® Credit Card

 - 4x Membership Rewards points at restaurants globally and 4x at US supermarkets (up to $25,000 per year and then 1x), and 3x Membership Rewards points on airfare through the American Express® Gold Card

 More transfer partners doesn’t make a program worse